jm3/todayilearned/content/learnings/aws-amplify-ci-cd-pipelines.md

 ---
-title: AWS Amplify for CI/CD pipelines
+title: AWS Amplify Console for CI/CD pipelines
 tags:  [command line, tools]
 goal:  Front-End Engineering
 date:  2019-06-08
-draft: false
+summary: glue that unifies the AWS service zoo to works for front-end devs

 ---

-Dockerized one button deploy pipeline to SSL'd static site hosted on Amazon's cloud.
+[AWS Amplify](js) is a Javascript library.
+But [AWS Amplify CONSOLE][a] is mostly free docker-ized, one button deploy pipeline tool that will listen for git commits and then fire off docker-ized cloud builds of your site, build and deploy your app to an s3 bucket, and set up the cloudfront CDN and SSL certificates for all, all automatically.
+This easily saves you five confusing AWS setup steps.

-This site is deployed and built for production using AWS Amplify.
+I ❤️  it.
+This site is deployed and built for production using AWS Amplify Console.

 I had to do one mild customization of the build scrip to use the latest verison of Hugo, which looks like this:

 {{< highlight yaml "hl_lines=6-10" >}}
 version: 0.1